vfarcic/books-ms/client/article.md

 In this article we'll go through Web Components development in context of microservices.
 We'll use [Polymer](https://www.polymer-project.org) as the library that will help us out.
 The objective is to create a microservice that will handle full functionality.
 The service will contain not only back-end API (as is the case with most microservices) but also front-end in form of Web Components.
 Later on, when the time comes to use the service we're creating, we'll simply import Web Components.
 That is quite a different approach than what you might be used to.
 We won't create a Web Application that calls APIs handled by microservices.
 We'll import parts of the front-end from microservices.
 Our objective is to have a microservice that contains everything; from front-end to back-end.
 Please refer to the [TODO](TODO) article for more information that lead to this decision.

 Since I am a huge fan of [Test-Driven Development](TODO), everything we do will be done using test first approach.
 We'll write a test, run all tests and confirm that the last one fails, write implementation, run all tests and confirm that all passed.
+Test will act as specifications.
+We'll use them to define what should be implemented.
 If you are new to TDD, please read the article [TODO](TODO).

 Since the objective is to focus on front-end part of the service we'll be creating, repository with fully operational back-end is already available.